 Tap washers - sometimes, the washer inside kitchen taps and stop-taps may be the cause of an unusual taste in your drinking water.
-This is more likely if it doesn't meet British or equivalent European standards.
-The Water Regulations Advisory Scheme (WRAS) can give you advice on correct tap fittings.
-You can call them on 0333 207 9030.
+This is more likely if it doesn't meet British or equivalent European standards, so always make sure any fittings comply with the quality and standards set out in the Water Fittings Regulations.

 If there is a second mains-fed tap in your home try using water from this.
 If you do not notice a taste, then the cause is probably the tap washer in the original tap.
 If no other suitable tap is available, run the tap for a short time before tasting the water.
-It's worth noting that stop taps inside your home are also fitted with WRAS approved washers.
+It's worth checking that stop taps inside your home are also fitted with compliant washers.

 Other hoses and fittings - many modern kitchen tap fittings use flexible or braided hoses and other rubber-like materials.
 Some of these fittings can create taste problems.
-The best way to get rid of these is to make sure that all your drinking water fittings are approved by the Water Regulations Advisory Scheme (WRAS).
-Products that are approved should be clearly labelled.
+The best way to remove these is to make sure all your fittings comply with the quality and standards set out in the Water Fittings Regulations.

-Please be aware, although it is against the Water Fittings Regulations to install any unapproved product to your drinking water pipe, it is not illegal to sell them and many unapproved plumbing products are freely available.
+Just so you know, although it is against the Water Fittings Regulations to install any non-compliant product to your drinking water pipe, it is not illegal to sell them and many unapproved plumbing products are freely available.